Wanniassa: Places of worship

 Several churches are located in Wanniassa.
 St Anthony of Padua Parish is a Catholic parish that was established in 1976; services were held at Wanniasa Primary School and Padua High School—later St Mary MacKillop College—before the church adjacent to St Mary MacKillop College was completed in 1987.
 St Matthew's Anglican Church is located adjacent to Trinity Christian School on Laurens Street.
 Tuggeranong Uniting Church, Capital Edge Community Church (formerly known as Erindale Christian Centre) and Lifestream Christian Fellowship are all located in or adjacent to the Erindale Centre.
 Christian City Church Tuggeranong offers services at the hall of Wanniassa School Senior Campus while they await the construction of a more permanent building in Monash.

 Transport

 Wanniassa is serviced by several ACTION bus routes which all connect at Erindale Interchange.
 Route R5 travels through Wanniassa and links to Civic via Woden Town Centre.
 Routes 72, 73, 74, 75, 76 and 77 connects Wanniassa and surrounding suburbs to Tuggeranong Town Centre.

 Geological features

 Looking south from Mt Taylor to Wanniassa overlooking Wanniassa Shops (center) and the district playing fields (right).

 Wanniassa is underlain by Deakin Volcanics from the Silurian age 414 million years old – cream-green and purple rhyodacite in the eastern half, with tuff, agglomerate and rhyolite in the west.

-Gardeners have to deal with a high proportion of clay soils leading to poor drainage which can be a problem, especially for those in the hillier parts of the suburb.